Dr. Mila Parrish

 Dr. Mila Parrish, Associate Professor, is the Director of Dance Education at the University of North Carolina Greensboro.
 She is internationally recognized for her work in dance pedagogy and educational technology.
 Mila has led over over 100 professional development courses, seminars and workshops thought the US and in Canada, China, Finland, Brazil, Greece, Denmark, Portugal and the Netherlands.
 She has established numerous longstanding service and community engagement initiatives including Dancers Connect a free community dance program and dance pedagogy laboratory.
 In addition to serving as NCDEO’s founding President, she currently serves on the dance and the Child international (DaCi) board as Newsletter Editor.
 Dr. Parrish is the 2011 recipient of the SCDA Dance Advocacy Award, the 2012 Faculty Advisor Award from USC and the 2015 Leadership Award from NDEO for her community initiatives and scholarly work that has had a significant impact on the field of dance education.

 Vice President of Communications

-Member at Large
+Member at Large – Director of Membership

 Susan Hill is the Director of the Dance Program and Fine Arts Department Chair at Mills Park Middle School in Cary, NC.
 She received her Bachelor of Fine Arts in Dance from The State University of New York at Purchase and her teaching licensure from East Carolina University.
 Susan also works with Raleigh Little Theater as an instructor and choreographer, as a guest artist with City Ballet for their annual Nutcracker, and works on various dance related projects for Wake County Public Schools.